dwarning/OpenVAF/README.md

 ## Download binaries and usage OpenVAF

 You can download binaries for Linux and Windows [here](https://github.com/dwarning/OpenVAF/releases/tag/v1.0).
 OpenVAF needs a linker.
-On Linux at most linke is part of the operating system - on windows you need the MS linker `link.exe`.
+On Linux at most linker is part of the operating system - on windows you need the MS linker `link.exe` - see section `Prerequisite under Windows`.

 ``` shell
 openvaf your_verilog-a-model.va